-There are multiple ways to file a mesothelioma claim.
+There are multiple ways to file a claim.
 Your attorney can advise you on the best option(s) for your situation.

 In the past few decades, many asbestos manufacturing companies have since declared bankruptcy for a variety of reasons.
-Filing for bankruptcy does not always mean that the asbestos companies have run out of money.
-Instead, most asbestos companies who declare bankruptcy simply do so in order to reorganize and become more stable.
-In some cases, the courts involved in these bankruptcies have ordered the creation of mesothelioma compensation funds, also known as trust funds.
+Filing for bankruptcy does not always mean the asbestos companies have run out of money.
+Instead, most asbestos companies that declare bankruptcy simply do it to reorganize and become more stable.
+In some cases, the courts involved in these bankruptcies ordered the creation of mesothelioma compensation funds, also known as trust funds.

-Damages which may be covered by an asbestos claim include:
+Damages covered by an asbestos claim:

-A mesothelioma lawyer can determine whether additional expenses may be covered under your claim.
+A lawyer can determine whether additional expenses may be covered under your claim.
 It is important to save all medical and financial records relating to your illness for this reason.
-Your attorney will be aware of the legal options available and can guide you through the process of filing a mesothelioma claim.
-After speaking with your attorney you may determine that a lawsuit offers the best opportunity to obtain a large award for your injuries.
+Your attorney will be aware of the legal options available and can guide you through the process of filing a claim.
+After speaking with your attorney, you may determine that a lawsuit offers the best opportunity to obtain a large award for your injuries.

 Workers’ compensation laws can vary by state.
 Some of those laws change from year to year.
 If you have been diagnosed with an asbestos-related illness, you may be able to file for workers’ compensation to cover medical bills, pain and suffering.